GSA/piv-guides/_devconfig/ssh-all-2.md

   > _For each server you "jump" to, use **ssh-add –l** to display the SSH key.
 Once you see the key, you may **ssh** to any other hosts in the environment._

-## Using PIV/CAC and SSH for Remote Access from a Linux Computer
+## Use PIV/CAC for SSH from a Linux Computer

 ### Hardware and software requirements